Development of guidance for inclusion of adverse effects in systematic reviews - PROJECT COMPLETED

 This project appraised evolving work into more reliable or useful ways of identifying and summing up the whole body of evidence on harmful effects to produce concise guidance for researchers on the best methods for assessing harm through systematic reviews.

-Interim guidance on the inclusion of clinical study reports and other regulatory documents in Cochrane Reviews - WILL COMPLETE JANUARY 2018
+Interim guidance on the inclusion of clinical study reports and other regulatory documents in Cochrane Reviews - PROJECT COMPLETED

-UPDATE August 2017 This project nears completion, a glossary of terminology and guidance on when to incorporate clincical study reports and other regulatory data not in published peer review journals will be ready early next year.
+A glossary of terminology and guidance on when to incorporate clinical study reports and other regulatory data not in published peer review journal is available here.

 Lead investigator: Tom Jefferson (Supported by the Information Retrieval MG, Bias MG, Adverse Effects MG, and Individual Participant Data Meta-analysis MG )